Know These 6 Important Tips Before Beginning Your Online Journey

 3. Verify that Authenticity is Guaranteed:

 The online watch dealer must stand behind the authenticity of the watch.
 With the prevalence of fake watch websites selling Rolexes, only a trained veteran can spot a genuine Rolex.
 Rolex Service Centers inspect an incoming Rolex by removing the caseback and insuring that the main plate serial number, serial number on the case (between the lugs with the bracelet removed), and inside the dial all match with their records.
 Online sellers do not have access to the Rolex database, but they can spot a genuine Rolex after years of training.
-The watch with its original box and papers is a start for guarantying authenticity.
-A BeckerTime article on the importance of Rolex box and papers can be found here.
-Verifying authenticity leads to recommendation #4.
+The watch with its original box and papers is a start for guaranteeing authenticity.
+Check out the importance of Rolex box and papers.

-4. Make Sure there is a Rolex Certified Watchmaker on staff:
+4. Make Sure there is a Certified Rolex Master Watchmaker available:

 5. Verify the Longevity of the Online Watch Retailer: